-- 3. A property called com.rti.serv.secure.license\file. - 4.
-A property called dds.license.license\file.
-(Only if you have a license-managed, or "lm," version of Connext DDS Professional.)
+- 3. A property called com.rti.serv.secure.license_file.
+(Only if you have an evaluation ("eval") or "lm" version of Connext.) - 4.
+A property called dds.license_license_file.
+(Only if you have an evaluation ("eval") or "lm" version of Connext.)

-The above two license\file properties can be set to the location (full path and filename) of a license file.
+The above two license_file properties can be set to the location (full path and filename) of a license file.
 (This may be necessary if a default license location is not feasible and environment variables are not supported.)
 You can set the property either in source code or in an XML file.

-Example XML to set dds.license.license\file:
+Example XML to set dds.license.license_file: